Variable-geometry turbocharger: Use

 VGTs tend to be much more common on diesel engines, as lower exhaust temperatures mean they are less prone to failure.
-Early gasoline-engine VGTs required significant pre-charge cooling to extend the turbocharger life to reasonable levels, but advances in technology have improved their resistance to high-temperature gasoline exhaust, and they have started to appear increasingly in gasoline-engined cars.
+Early gasoline-engine VGTs required significant pre-charge cooling to extend the turbocharger life to reasonable levels, but advances in technology have improved their resistance to high-temperature gasoline exhaust, and they have started to appear increasingly in gasoline-engine cars.

 Typically, VGTs are only found in OEM applications due to the level of coordination required to keep the vanes in the most optimal position for whatever state the engine is in.
 However, there are aftermarket VGT control units available, and some high-end aftermarket engine management systems can control VGTs as well.

 In trucks, VGTs are also used to control the ratio of exhaust recirculated back to the engine inlet (they can be controlled to selectively increase the exhaust manifold pressure until it exceeds the inlet manifold pressure, which promotes exhaust gas recirculation).
 Although excessive engine backpressure is detrimental to overall fuel efficiency, ensuring a sufficient EGR rate even during transient events (such as gear changes) can be sufficient to reduce nitrogen oxide emissions down to that required by emissions legislation (e.g., Euro 5 for Europe and EPA 10 for the USA).

 Another use for sliding-vane turbochargers is as a downstream exhaust brake, so that an extra exhaust throttle valve is not needed.
 The mechanism can also be deliberately modified to reduce the turbine efficiency in a pre-defined position.
 This mode can be selected to sustain a raised exhaust temperature to promote "light-off" and "regeneration" of a diesel particulate filter (this involves heating the carbon particles stuck in the filter until they oxidize away in a semi-self-sustaining reaction - rather like the self-cleaning process some ovens offer).
 Actuation of a VGT for EGR flow control, or to implement braking or regeneration modes in general, requires hydraulic actuators or electric servos.

+VGTs offer improved transient response over conventional fixed geometry turbochargers.
+This makes VGTs ideal for use in vehicles where power demand is very dynamic.
+In situations where engine load is constant like in stationary generators, fixed geometry turbochargers can provide higher efficiency over VGTs.
+This is due to the added exhaust resistance created from the tolerances of the moving parts within a VGT.